Killy85/gta-ynov-vue/README.md

 You'll of course see that none of the button are linked to methods.
 The application is pure view, no functionnalities are yet implemented.

+### 08 November 2018

+#### TODO

+Today's goal is to add data to the first view, while finishing it.
+I will be using static JSON files to mock calls to a potential API.
+Also it may be great to begin the login portal and see how we may manage credentials.
+There again we will use JSON file to store fake data that will represent response of the API.

+### What I've done '?'

 ## Access *state-of-the-art* application

 The project is builded and pushed to [my github.io page](https://killy85.github.io/#/)